Emmerich am Rhein: Geography

-Emmerich lies on the north bank of the Rhine, just within the German borders; it is only 4 km to the Netherlands to the north and 5 km to the west.
-Therefore, it is the last German town on the Rhine before the river flows into the Netherlands.
+Emmerich lies on the north bank of the Rhine, just within the German borders, and is the last German town on the Rhine before the river flows into the Netherlands, which is 4 km to the north and 5 km to the west.

 Villages belonging to Emmerich am Rhein

 The populated places which comprise the municipality of Emmerich am Rhein are Emmerich, Borghees, Dornick, Elten, Hüthum, Klein-Netterden, Leegmeer, Praest, Speelberg and Vrasselt.

 Neighboring municipalities and cities

-To the north, the municipality of Emmerich borders the Dutch municipalities Montferland, Oude IJsselstreek and 's-Heerenberg; all of which are in the Dutch province of Gelderland.
+To the north, the municipality of Emmerich borders the Dutch municipalities of Montferland and Oude IJsselstreek; both of which are in the Dutch province of Gelderland.
 To the east, it is bordered by the German city of Rees.
 To the south, it is bordered by the Rhine, and south of this river, by the German city of Kleve.
-To the west, it is bordered by the Dutch municipalities of Rijnwaarden and Zevenaar, both of which are also in the Dutch province of Gelderland.
+To the west, it is bordered by the Dutch municipality of Zevenaar, which is also in the Dutch province of Gelderland.